-The Indonesian Studies Program offers fellowships to support student research on Indonesia.
+The Indonesian Studies Program offered Lemelson Fellowships to support student research in Indonesia through 2014.

 From 2009-2014, Lemelson Fellowships, made possible by a generous gift from The Robert Lemelson Foundation, funded UCLA student research in Indonesia.

 - Gustav Brown, Department of Sociology, "Public Islam and Religious Pluralism in Democratizing Indonesia"